grwhitehead/tinymodel3/README.md

 * Copy basicdemos-code.py to code.py in the top-level dir

+Get a BASIC prompt:

+* Copy basicprompt-code.py to code.py in the top-level dir

+* Connect over the USB serial cable using this guide [https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-mac-and-linux](https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-mac-and-linux)

 ## Running on a Mac (should also work on Linux or Windows, but you're on your own)

 You'll need Python 3 [https://www.python.org](https://www.python.org) and PySDL2 [https://pysdl2.readthedocs.io](https://pysdl2.readthedocs.io) installed on your computer